10 Medicinal Plants and Their Uses with Pictures

 What is Medicinal Plants?

-Our home remedies include aloe, tulsi, ginger, turmeric, etc. They provide immediate relief and cure common ailments.
-In many parts of the country, they are considered home remedies because they contain medicinal plants that are used to treat diarrhea, constipation, hypertension, low sperm counts, dysentery, weak penile erections, coated tongue, menstrual disorders, and fevers.
+The home remedies in our homes are aloe, tulsi, ginger, turmeric, etc. They give instant relief and treat everyday ailments.
+They are home remedies in most parts of the nation as they carry medicinal plants for the cure of diarrhea, constipation, hypertension, low sperm count, dysentery, weak penile erection, coated tongue, menstrual disorders, and fever.

 10 medicinal plants and their uses with pictures